neileverette/Golden-Flows/Golden_Flow_Onboarding_Guide.md

 -----------
 ## The issues with early stage fidelity & resolution

-Designers will often start with high-fidelity, component screens because **modern design systems make it a little too easy**.
-But this can create issues in early stage work:
+We ( designers - myself included ) will often want to start with high-fidelity, component screens because **modern design systems make it a little too easy**, and it looks way cool. **But** this can create issues in early stage work:

-- Teams can get distracted on detail, or "side quests"
+- Teams can get distracted on insignificant detail, or "side quests"
 - Early assumptions can become locked in - difficult to back out of
-- The design appear more stated intent, than "open-canvas", collaborative work
+- Solutions shown appear to be more stated intent, than "open-canvas", collaborative work
 - Teams spend time perfecting details that aren't core at the moment
 - The fidelity does not accurately match the maturity of thinking

-Golden Flow Design replaces this with work that looks intentionally rough—like draft models—signaling exploration, not commitment.
+Golden Flow Design replaces this with work that **looks intentionally rough** — like draft models, signaling this is only exploration, not committed decisions.

 ![Mapping of fidelity](https://raw.githubusercontent.com/neileverette/Golden-Flows/main/fidelty.png)